macman2034/Quick-Connect-Helper/README.md

 The plugin:
 1. Injects a client-side script into Jellyfin's web interface
 2. Adds a Quick Connect button to the navigation bar
-3. Uses Jellyfin's native Quick Connect API to generate codes
+3. Provides an intuitive overlay interface for admins to assist with Quick Connect authentication
-4. Displays codes in a modal dialog
+4. Uses Jellyfin's native Quick Connect API to authorize codes entered and allow admins to help authorize any users devices without leaving the page or video they are on.
 5. Automatically detects and works with both Docker and native installations

 ## Development